-A distinct feature of the Master of Arts in Applied International Studies is the Civic Council, which is made up of corporate, nongovernmental, political and security sector figures from companies and organizations actively influencing global policy and decision-making.
+A distinct feature of the Executive MIS program is the Civic Council made up of corporate, nongovernmental, political and security sector figures from companies and organizations influencing global policy and decision-making.

-Civic Council members bring their expertise and diverse perspectives to the MAAIS program through special lectures, field visits, simulations, and group projects.
-MAAIS students meet regularly with Civic Council members to engage in conversations around international affairs, learn more about the work of our partner companies and organizations, and explore future employment opportunities.
-These activities offer significant networking opportunities and help MAAIS students stay relevant and current.
-The MAAIS program is also supported by the Jackson School Advisory Board.
+Civic Council members bring their expertise and diverse perspectives to the EMIS program through special lectures, field visits, simulations, and group projects.
+EMIS students meet with Civic Council members to engage in conversations around international affairs, learn more about the work of our partner companies and organizations, and explore future employment opportunities.
+These activities offer networking opportunities and help EMIS students stay relevant and current in the job market.
+The EMIS program is also supported by the Jackson School Advisory Board.

 Director of Corporate Sustainability Services, Resonance